modxorg/Docs/en/getting-started/maintenance/securing-modx.md

 There are **many** aspects to hardening that have nothing to do with MODX.
 While we make perfunctory mention of them here, this page is primarily focused on how to harden MODX itself.
 A thorough security audit will take the entire environment into account, so do not neglect to consider the following aspects:

-### Your Computer

-Using any version of Windows prior to Windows Vista is almost a death-wish.
-Hardening older Windows systems is a herculean effort and unless you are _extremely_ skilled and vigilant, your pre-Vista computer will likely contain severe security holes.

-But don’t be fooled: _ANY_ operating system can be hacked.
-Don’t think you’re impervious if you’re on a Mac or Linux.
-Run as a user with limited permissions and keep your system patched and run dynamic intrusion detection software to protect you from key-loggers or screen-capture viruses.
-Never save your passwords or other login info as plain text, use secure software like your Browser’s or a third-party Password Manager to store your passwords.

-NEVER use a public computer: for all you know, that computer is logging everything, including every username and password, you type.

-### Your Connection

-Assume that someone is monitoring what you do any time you’re connected to a public wifi network.

-If possible, use _only_ wired connections (no Wifi).
-Never use public Wifi, and never use a wireless connection that uses anything less than [WPA2](http://en.wikipedia.org/wiki/Wpa2#WPA2) encryption.
-It’s far too easy to intercept packets as they travel across a router.
-With only modest hacking skills, someone can read your usernames and passwords as they travel get beamed around the coffeeshop.

-### Your Server

-No matter how secure all other elements are, it amounts to nothing if your server is not adequately secure.
-If your server is compromised there is nothing you can do to guarantee the integrity of your site and the entire server itself.

-Always stay on top of server stack maintenance, including the software that powers encryption, your web server, your database, and remote connections.
-Patching your server software and core OS weekly, if not daily, is not uncommon.
-Keep your server patched!

-Turn off all unnecessary services and if possible, and especially turn off FTP entirely in favor of SFTP.

-Consider turning off password authentication entirely in favour of [SSH keyed logins](http://tipsfor.us/2009/06/15/securing-a-linux-server-ssh-and-brute-force-attacks/).
-If you use an SSH key, make sure to use a complex passphrase.

-### Firewalls and WAFs

-Make sure that your server has a good firewall installed and some form of intrusion detection that dynamically detects hacking attempts.
-[ModSecurity](getting-started/installation/troubleshooting/modsecurity) is a security module for both Apache and NGINX, and it helps deter a number of malicious attacks.
-You can also use a WAF (web application firewall) service from vendors like Cloudflare, StackPath, Fastly, and Snapt to block many brute force attackers and know bad actors.

-### Passwords and Logins

-Choose long, randomly generated passwords and update them regularly.
-Longer passwords are usually more mathematically complex than shorter passwords, even if your passwords use special characters.
-[Salting](http://en.wikipedia.org/wiki/Salt_(cryptography)) your passwords with a easily-remembered phrase to increase the password length is a good technique to reduce the odds of a brute-force attack succeeding.
-Again, you **MUST** store your passwords securely, in some sort of encrypted format.
-It’s far better to write your passwords in a notebook that you keep in a locked filing cabinet than it is to keep them in a plaintext file on your computer.

-Very important: **never use the same password twice.** Frequently hacks succeed because one service is compromised and the password deciphered, and a user has ignorantly or lazily used the same password for other sites or services. **DO NOT BE LAZY!!!**

-### Keep it Clean

-Delete anything unnecessary from your site.
-Delete any unused images or javascript files.
-Especially bad are any lingering PHP scripts or god-forbid, any backups or zip files inside of your document root.
-Think of your site as a sinking airship: if you don’t need it, throw it out before you crash and burn.
-If you’re not using a particular Plugin, Snippet, or Template, for example, then delete its files from your server.
-Just because it’s not activated doesn’t mean it can’t be exploited!

-### DB Admin Tools

-Tools like Adminer and phpMyAdmin can be very useful for quick fixes to your site.
-As soon as you’re done, delete them, or it’s possible that a clever hacker could do the same to your website.

 ### Backups

 One of _the most important things you can do for your web site_ is to have multiple, incremental, off-site backups, on redundant storage like S3.
 There is never a guarantee that you won’t get hacked, so the best thing you can do is to ensure that at a minimum, you have backups to restore your site if and when it gets nuked.
 If this happens, make sure you quickly update the MODX version and all Extras before putting it back online, and use a malicious file scanning tool to make sure there are no obvious backdoors laying around.
 Learn more about [recovering from a site hack](https://modx.com/blog/recovering-from-a-hacked-site-part-1) in the MODX Blog.

-### Social Engineering

-Many hacks involve some plain old trickery: someone calling or emailing you and asking for information under false pretexts.
-Don’t be fooled!
-Are you SURE it’s your client asking you for their password?
-Or is it someone who got into their email account?
-For a good read, check out Kevin Mitnick’s [Ghost in the Wires](http://www.amazon.com/Ghost-Wires-Adventures-Worlds-Wanted/dp/0316037702): he was able to get the source code from many LARGE companies merely by placing believable phone-calls to the right person.
+### Use a Unique Name for the Admin User

+If your admin username is hard to guess, it will slow down any attempt at a brute-force hack.
+A randomly generated series of characters would make for the most secure username.
+Never use a name that is easy to guess (do NOT EVER use a username like **admin**, **manager**, or a name that matches the site’s name as they’re very easy to guess).
+Remember that a big part of hacking is [social engineering](http://en.wikipedia.org/wiki/Social_engineering_(security)) – you want to make it virtually impossible for someone to guess your admin user name.

+### Force a Password Policy

+Delete any stagnant users from your site (e.g. if you created a login for a developer when you first setup the site, be sure to deactivate that user once his/her work is done).
+Ensure that each user is using a complex password.

-## Force SSH/SFTP Access
+### Force SSH/SFTP Access

 It bears repeating, never use plain FTP: it is insecure by design.
 Even better is only using SFTP with SSH keypairs.
 If your server doesn’t support SFTP or connecting over a secure shell, you’d be better off finding a different host.

+### DB Admin Tools

+Tools like Adminer and phpMyAdmin can be very useful for quick fixes to your site.
+As soon as you’re done, delete them, or it’s possible that a clever hacker could do the same to your website.

 ## Always Use SSL

-Serving your site over via [HTTPS](http://en.wikipedia.org/wiki/HTTP_Secure) is table stakes for the web today.
+Serving your site via an [HTTPS](http://en.wikipedia.org/wiki/HTTP_Secure) connection is table stakes for the web today.
 Even Google penalizes sites not served over HTTPS in their SERP algorithm.
 Obtain, install, and keep your server running a modern SSL cypher and renew your SSL certificates frequently.

 Once you’ve verified that HTTPS works, you can force all connections to communicate over port 443 (i.e. over a secure connection).